onlyless/practice_socket/readme.md

-# A simple Socks5 Proxy by io multiplexing
+# A simple Socks5 Proxy has no encryption

-- implementation by python
+- implementation by python and io multiplexing
+- implementation by golang

 todo:
    - support udp
-   - implementation by golang

 learn from [shadowsocks](https://github.com/shadowsocks/shadowsocks)